DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/03_choice_point.md

-# Chapter 18: The Choice Point
+# Chapter 14: The Choice at the End of the World

 As I compiled the evidence from my investigation, I realized we are living at the most crucial moment in human history.
 The management systems that have controlled human development for millennia are breaking down.
 The genetic switches installed by **The Werdh-anes** are beginning to activate spontaneously.
 And for the first time since the original experiment began, humans have a choice about what we become next.